anchore/webinar-demo/monitoring/README.md

     docker logs anchore-570-analyzer-1

-Now, there a few ways to find the events for the analysis of this image, and the method you choose may depend on how busy the analyzer has been.
+Now, there are a few ways to find the events for the analysis of this image, and the method you choose may depend on how busy the analyzer has been.
 You can manually scroll through the logs until you find the events for analysis of the image.
-This may be the difficult way to do things if you have a lot of logs and activity in the analyzer.\
+This may be a difficult way to do things if you have a lot of logs and activity in the analyzer.\
-The preferred method, would be searching for the image tag which can be done using a grep in the docker command.
+The preferred method would be searching for the image tag which can be done using a grep in the docker command.

-\

     $ docker logs anchore-570-analyzer-1 | grep docker.io/library/postgres -m 1